 Human Services Certificate in Child and Family Services

-Qualified credits earned in fulfillment of this certificate program may be transferable to certain Kaplan University degree programs.
+Qualified credits earned in fulfillment of this certificate in human services may be transferable to certain Kaplan University degree programs.

 Human Services Certificate in Child and Family Services Program Highlights

-The curriculum will introduce you to child and family services and provide basic skills and general knowledge.
+The curriculum will introduce you to child and family services and provide students with the foundational skills and general knowledge to help them succeed in this field.

 This program is designed to help you: